sj584/BIDpred/README.md

 2. Within cluster (at least 4 elements), multiple sequence alignment (MSA) was generated using ClustalW
 3. Epitope was annotated in the MSA from antigen-antibody complex data (6 Angstrom)

-*Representative sequence is on the first row\n *Epitopes are annotated as capital letter while non-epitopes are not.
+*Representative sequence is on the first row </br>
+*Epitopes are annotated as capital letter while non-epitopes are not.

 You can read the data using Biopython